RULES AND CONSTITUTION OF THE LONDON HOCKEY LEAGUE

 9.3 In determining the start times of their home fixtures Clubs must take into account the distance and travelling times of their opponents.
 As a guideline allowing a normal travel time and half an hour before and after the game for changing etc., no team should be expected to have to leave their Club premises for an away match before 9am or be expected to arrive back at their club premises after 7.30pm.

-9.4 It is a mandatory requirement that all home team captains are responsible for reporting the results of their home games by texting to Fixtures Live as soon as possible after the game and no later than 7pm on the day of the game.
-In the event of difficulty in text messaging the home captain may ask the away captain to text the result instead.
-If both captains have difficulty in texting the result, they both must telephone the result to 01582 699799 or email it to the Administrator in the same timescale.
+9.4 It is a mandatory requirement that all home team captains are responsible for reporting the results of their home games as soon as possible after the game and no later than 7pm on the day of the game.
+The Administrator shall from time to time publish on the League website the procedure to be followed when reporting results.

-10 Umpires for Premier Division and Division 1 matches should be appointed by County Umpire Associations.
+10 Clubs must use their best endeavours to ensure that umpires for Premier Division and Division 1 matches are appointed by County Umpire Associations.
 Clubs must immediately inform the Umpire Appointments secretary of any error, or alteration in the fixture list affecting their Club.
 In the event of a County Umpire Association being unable or unwilling to appoint umpires for a match in the Premier Division or Division 1, the matter must be brought to the attention of Administrator immediately, and the onus is on the home club to provide two umpires of a suitable standard (at least Level ‘1’).
 In the case of difficulty, the home club may ask the away club if they can provide one umpire, but there is no obligation for the away club to do so.

 10.1 In matches other than Premier and Division 1, Clubs should provide one umpire each unless otherwise agreed.
 All matches in Divisions other than the Premier Division and Division 1 must be umpired by umpires at least qualified to Level ‘1’ standard.